 Posts

 Clinical Insights: Managing PMS and the Physiology of Menstruation Clinical Insights: Managing PMS and the Physiology of Menstruation An authoritative guide to understanding hormonal shifts and dysmenorrhea.
 TL;DR Summary: Menstrual symptoms are biological responses to the transition between the luteal and follicular phases.
 While discomfort is common, understanding the role of prostaglandins and serotonin levels can help in effective symptom management.
 Most individuals of reproductive age experience a spectrum of physical and emotional shifts before menstruation.
 These symptoms, collectively known as Premenstrual Syndrome (PMS) , are physiological responses to cyclical fluctuations of estrogen and progesterone.
-The Science of PMS: Why Symptoms Occur PMS typically emerges during the luteal phase of the menstrual cycle—the window between ovulation and the start of a period.
-As the body prepares f...
+Struggling with Irregular Periods?
+What you eat affects your hormones more than you think.
+Discover the exact foods that help regulate your cycle naturally. 👉...

 Image